 Lesson Plans for Learning at Home: 0-15 Months

 Since infants and young toddlers tend to have shorter attention spans, they should ideally spend roughly five to ten minutes engaging in a particular learning opportunity.
 For example, my son and I loved (and still love) reading through Little Quack Counts by Susan Thompson.

-When he was in younger infant days, we would look through the book together while he practiced those gross motor skills such as tummy time, sitting, and rolling.
+When he was in his younger infant days, we would look through the book together while he practiced gross motor skills such as tummy time, sitting, and rolling.
 As he got older, we would work on building vocabulary and fine motor skills such as pointing to pictures.
-These learning opportunities were a great chance for me to feel like I was taking charge of his development and it helped strengthen our parent-child bond.
+These learning opportunities were an excellent chance for me to feel like I was taking charge of his development and they helped strengthen our parent-child bond.